dscottboggs/flix.cr/README.md

 Streama is built using the Grails platform, which is a dynamically-typed language which targets the JVM.
 I haven't tested it personally, but I would assume that performance on such a platform would be greatly reduced compared to native Crystal binaries.
 Additionally, Streama implements many features I find to be undesirable.
-See the **Features that won't be implemented** section.
+See the [Features that won't be implemented](https://github.com/dscottboggs/flix.cr#features-that-wont-be-implemented) section.

 ## Installation

 Crystal allows compiling to a single self-contained executable.
-I'll drop one of those in the "releases" section of the repo.
+Please see the [releases](https://github.com/dscottboggs/flix.cr/releases/latest) section for these executable files.

 Please note that statically-linked crystal binaries still require the presence of glibc.